-Free Manchester Walking Tours, 21 June–30 September 2021, free entry - Find Out More
+Free Manchester Walking Tours, Until 30 September 2021, free entry - Visit now

 After a brief hiatus, Free Manchester Walking Tours are back and will once more be running on Friday, Saturday and Sunday and they will be running on a daily basis from the 21st June onwards.
 Beginning at the Alan Turing Memorial in Sackville gardens, their entertaining, welcoming and well informed guides will take you through Manchester’s top attractions, monuments and hidden gems.
 It gives you a full overview of the city’s history, culture and current vibe in the space of a relaxed morning.